monkeyK1n9/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly list more info on the files a directory 6-firstdirectory creates a directory in the tmp directory 7-movethatfile is a script to move a file
+5-listfilesdigitonly list more info on the files a directory 6-firstdirectory creates a directory in the tmp directory 7-movethatfile is a script to move a file 8-firstdelete is a script to delete a file